daattali/beautiful-jekyll/dgtaltools.md

     * Maximal DCA based estimators
     * Binomial convolver based estimators
     * Integral Invariants based estimators

+  - <span style="color: #008b00;">3dCurveTangentEstimator</span>: to estimate the tangent vector to a set of 3D integer points, which are supposed to approximate a 3D curve.

   - <span style="color: #00008b;">3dLocalEstimators</span>: program to compare 3D local curvature estimators  (mean, gaussian and principal curvatures) on 3D implicit shapes  with integral invariant and monge via jet fitting (with also noise robustness measure).
   - <span style="color: #00008b;">curvatureBC</span>: curvature estimator using the Binomial convolver.
   - <span style="color: #00008b;">curvatureMCMS</span>: curvature estimator using the maximal segments cover (to be updated for current DGtal version).